FAQ

 Do I need to stay out of the sun?

 In Gorlin Syndrome individuals are at a greater risk of developing BCCs.
-It is important to stay in the sun.
+It is important to stay out of the sun.
 Protect yourself by using a sun block or high factor sun screen.
-Cover up with hats, long sleeves and sunglasses … Continue reading →
+Cover up with hats, long sleeves and sunglasses to protect from the sun's harmful rays.

 Should I be x-rayed for jaw cysts?